 Sarcoidosis and the Skin

-Skin lesions, or granulomas that develop on the skin, occur in about 25% of cases of sarcoidosis.
+Skin lesions, or granulomas that develop on the skin, occur in about 25 percent of cases of sarcoidosis.
 Most skin lesions are harmless, although they can cause scarring and disfigurement.
 One type, lupus pernio, develops on the face and can leave scars.
 Another type, erythrema nodosum, develops on the legs and is quite painful.

 Erythrema nodosum lesions are small, hard nodules that develop on the lower parts of the leg and usually disappear without treatment.
 The bumps appear rather suddenly and are tender and painful.
 Sometimes, they are accompanied by a mild fever and arthritis in the ankle and other joints.

 Although a common symptom of sarcoidosis, the occurrence of erythrema nodosum does not necessarily mean that a person has sarcoidosis.
 Other causes of erythrema nodosum include infections and drug sensitivity.

 Lupus pernio is a chronic (long term), persistent skin lesion that forms on the face, especially the nose, ears, and cheek.
 It can leave permanent scarring and nasal disfigurement.
 It may also affect the hands and feet.